What are the benefits of a genetic diagnosis?

 The turnaround time for clinical genome sequencing with the final report ranges between 45 and 60 days.
 The final report includes variants in genes related to patient symptoms that may be clinically relevant and are confirmed by a different (orthogonal) method.
 Rapid genomes with a preliminary report between five and ten days may be available.
 Please contact the laboratory for details.

-What can I expect to get back?
+What can physicians expect to get back in the report?

 For interpreted genome sequencing, a clinical report will be provided to the requesting medical provider with a list of variants identified that are relevant to a patient’s symptoms.
 If a patient consents, the report will also include secondary findings unrelated to symptoms and/or pharmacogenomic variants.